Decorated christmas tree with gifts and star

 • A homemade coupon book - "Good for one home-cooked meal," "One movie night, your pick," "One afternoon of help with anything you need"

-Splurge-Worthy Christmas Gift Ideas
+Splurge-Worthy Christmas Wish List Ideas

 Some people on your list deserve something special.
 When you want to go big: